University of Missouri police officer fired for blackface photo

 The photo of now-former officer Marcus Collins wearing blackface as part of a costume depicting rapper Flavor Flav was taken prior to his hiring by the university in January 2018.

-The image was delivered anonymously to the university on Tuesday morning, according to the Columbia Daily Tribune, the campus newspaper.
+The image was delivered anonymously to the university on Tuesday morning, according to the Columbia Daily Tribune.
 Two hours later he was fired, the paper reported.

 Collins admitted that the photo was of him, a university news release said.

-Note: CORRECTION (March 22, 2019, 11:06 a.m.
-ET): An earlier version of this article misidentified The Columbia Daily Tribune.
-It is a daily newspaper in Columbia, Missouri, not the University of Missouri's campus paper.